Each Original Tier holds 1 cubic foot of potting mix (about 8 gallons). Each Leaf Tier holds 0.8 cubic feet of potting mix (about 6 gallons).

-You can use any potting mix with Rain Science grow bags®.
-We recommend something you are familiar with.
-Because of the extra aeration, your soil may dry out faster and you might wish to adjust your watering schedule or growing medium depending on the moisture requirements of specific plants
+You can use any basic potting mix when mixing the ingredients of the living soil kit together.
+We provide a Rain Science grow bag because of it's ease of use and aeration.
+Be aware that your soil may dry out faster and you might wish to adjust your watering schedule or growing medium depending on the moisture requirements of specific plants.

-Yes, Rain Science Grow bags® can be reused over and over again.
+Yes, Rain Science Grow bags can be reused over again.
 You can wash them with dish soap and warm water.
 If you need to sterilize your bags they can be soaked in a solution of H2o2 and water.
 They are also washing machine safe, so feel free to throw them in with the laundry.

 Air pruning is a natural process that happens as plant roots come in contact with fresh air near the walls of the growbag, the root tip stops growing, essentially pruning itself, this causes the rest of the root to branch off with many tiny feeder roots, instead of a few circling roots.
 These new roots will continue to colonize bag, allowing the plant to maximize uptake of both water and nutrients.

-Rain Science grow bags aerate your root zone and plastic containers do not.
-Root Aeration stops root circling by Air pruning, helping your plant build a stronger root structure.
+Rain Science grow bags aerate your root zone unlike plastic containers.
+Root aeration stops root circling, by air pruning, your helping your plant build a stronger root structure.
 Better roots means higher resistance to pests and disease, and a faster growing healthier plant.
-Old School plant pots also hold a lot of heat, which can lead to a whole new set of problems.
-Rain Science Bags actually dissipate heat keeping your roots at an optimal temperature.
+Old school plant pots also hold a lot of heat, which can lead to a whole new set of problems.
+Rain Science bags actually dissipate heat keeping your roots at an optimal temperature.

-The problem with fabric Grow pots are mold build up and root rot from the fabric staying wet..
-Mold, Mildew and algae can rob your plants of valuable nutrients and oxygen.
-The Wet material does not allow air to pass very freely.
-Our special mesh allows for better drainage than traditional grow bags.
-Rain Science Grow bags provide More stable root zone temperatures, Greatly improved drainage through the entire growbag and extra oxygen to the soil because of improved air flow through the fabric.
-This air flow facilitates a process called air root pruning, where the plant creates a bunch of tiny feeder roots which are better at absorbing nutirents, this in turn leads to increased plant growth.
+The problem with fabric grow pots are mold build up and root rot from the fabric staying wet.
+Mold, mildew and algae can rob your plants of valuable nutrients and oxygen.
+The wet material does not allow air to pass very freely.
+Their special mesh allows for better drainage than traditional grow bags.
+Rain Science grow bags provide more stable root zone temperatures, greatly improving drainage through the entire growbag and adding extra oxygen to the soil because of improved air flow through the fabric.
+This air flow facilitates a process called air root pruning, where the plant creates a bunch of tiny feeder roots which are better at absorbing nutrients, this in turn leads to increased plant growth.